BartvBaal/Thesis/papers.md

     - ?For vector fields the meridional component is the y-component (denoted as v typically) so how exactly should I look at this here?
 * The solutions to eq 30 are made with the "Hermite polynomials", but specifically the physicist ones.
 Have checked for the first two (where s=0, 1) and they are indeed correct.
     - ?How much prove do I need to show that they are solutions / *how* do I show it, or can I skip that in my thesis (and just say "as noted by e.g. Townsend 2003, they are solutions")?
+* ?The two eigenvalue branches are associated with the gmode/rmode respectively because of the way the functions depend on \nu - with the +branch going as \nu² while the -branch goes as \nu^0 to highest order, so compare with Pedlosky F3.10.1 (p83) to see the relation to the common waves?
+    - ?Since for NS the burning layer can be seen as "shallow water" approximation, or would this be true even if that approximation broke?

 * !Math questions below!